ParthaDutta/gettingcleaningdata/Codebook.md

 _**As a part of this project, data was transformed to inlude the average of all the mean and standard deviation statistics.**_

 ### Subjects:
-There were 30 subjects in all who were inluded in the experiment.
+There were 30 subjects in all who were included in the experiment.
 The subjects are numbered from 1 to 30

 ### Activities:
 There were 6 activities that each of the subjects were measured for.
 The values are